steenk/tripledollar/README.md

 	div.appendChild(button);
 	document.body.appendChild(div);

-With __trippledollar__ you can do the same thing more compact:
+With __tripledollar__ you can do the same thing more compact:

 	var div = $$$('div.simple#d001',
-			$$$('strong', 'Trippledollar'),
+			$$$('strong', 'Tripledollar'),
 			$$$('button', {name: 'but001'}, 'OK').evt('click', function () {alert('hello')})
 		).css({display:'inline',backgroundColor:'blue'});
 	document.body.appendChild(div);

 ## Just a few help functions

-Trippledollar adds a few three letters help functions to the DOM element, making it easy to apply most things that you want to do to your DOM element.
+Tripledollar adds a few three letters help functions to the DOM element, making it easy to apply most things that you want to do to your DOM element.
 The functions can be chained together.
 These are:

 * css - for adding css
 * set - for setting parameters